Mid-temperature, finely ground and smooth, very plastic, semi-vitreous, dark red brown burning native body for functional ware.

 M390 is very similar in composition to M350 and shares the very fine natural smooth character.
 It is however more plastic.
 Its darker color tends to limit it to specialized glaze effects.
 M390 contains 5 different clays, each of which is quite balanced on its own.

-M390 has high plasticity and feels slightly sandy.
-It generates significant slip during throwing.
+M390 has high plasticity and feels smooth (possible very slight tooth).
+It generates significant slip during throwing if too soft.
 Care and attention during drying are a must, especially with larger pieces, flat plates, shallow bowls, and sculptural ware.
 Put the focus is on evenness of drying rather than speed.
 If sections of a piece dry faster, then either slow these sections down or slow down the entire piece.

 21 mugs made from 1/2 box of M390, 10 kg (all scrap was reclaimed).
 These have a weight-to-capacity ratio of 1.05 (each 1 gram of fired body can contain 1.05 grams of water).
 All are lined with an engobe at leather-hard stage (and clear glazed inside at bisque).